Results for every child

 The headlines - a closer look

 Early moments matter: Asia’s most successful countries will be those whose decision makers recognize that achieving the equitable and sustained growth captured by SDG 8 requires investments to nurture and protect children’s cognitive capital.
 Optimizing children’s capabilities requires supporting mothers and caregivers through the prenatal period and ensuring that children survive and receive the care and services they need during the first 1,000 days and indeed over the child’s first decade of life to thrive.
-UNICEF can make a significant contribution to efforts on: 1) Maternal, new-born and child healthcare services; 2) Preventive and curative nutrition services; 3) Positive parenting; 4) ECD; 5) Quality learning in and out of school; 6) Multi-dimensional child poverty and social protection.
+UNICEF can make a significant contribution to efforts on: 1.1 Maternal, new-born and child health; 1.2 Preventive and curative nutrition services; 1.3 Positive parenting; 1.4 ECD; 1.5 Quality pre-primary and primary education; 1.6 Multi-dimensional child poverty and social protection.

 Safe & sustainable environments: Girls and boys in the EAP region live in one of the most dynamic parts of the globe, but they are constantly confronted with shocks and stresses that threaten their development.
 EAP is the most disaster- affected region in the world and the impacts of climate change are taking an added toll on livelihoods of vulnerable families.
 Rapid rates of urbanization are offering new opportunities while also exacerbating these vulnerabilities, posing new health risks and challenges for delivering adequate infrastructure and basic services; mitigating congestion and air pollution, and promoting social cohesion.
-UNICEF will contribute to efforts on: 1) Urban inequities; 2) Access to justice; 3) Safe drinking water and basic sanitation; 4) Indoor and ambient pollution; 5) Children and adolescent participation in climate action; 6) DRR and social cohesion.
+UNICEF will contribute to efforts on: 2.1 Urban inequities; 2.2 Water, sanitation and hygiene; 2.3 Indoor and ambient pollution; 2.4 Children's participation in climate action; 2.5 Disaster risk reduction and social cohesion; 2.6 Access to justice.